ThreatConnect-Inc/tcex/tcex/input/field_types/README.md

 ##### StringArray Customizations

-###### split_on
+###### split

-This customization must be either a String instance or `None`.
-If this value is not `None` and StringArray is initialized with a single String value, the String value would be split on the value of `split_on`.
+This customization takes a boolean value and is `False` by default.
+If this value is `True` and StringArray is initialized with a single String value, the String value would be split on `,`.
 This option has no effect if StringArray is initialized with an Array of Strings.
 This option is useful for inputs that must handle a single String, which could also be a comma-separated values String.

-In the case of a CSV String, `split_on` should be set to `,`, although `split_on` can be set to any String value.
-This option is `None` by default.
+Note: Enabling this customization results in the calling of the `split` method on the String value used to initialize StringArray, which results in the String simply being split on `,` if `,` is present in the String.
+This means that more complex CSV operations, like quote characters and escape characters, are not taken into account.
+If more complex CSV splitting is desired, please refer to the `Content Parser` Playbook application.

 ###### strip_on_split

-This customization option only has an effect when `split_on` is not `None`.
+This customization option only has an effect when `split` is `True`.
 This option takes a boolean value and is `True` by default.
 If this option is `True`, then `strip` will be called on the Strings that result from the `split` operation.
-Therefore, if `split_on` is set to `,` and a StringArray is initialized with `one ,two, three, `, then the StringArray will contain `['one', 'two', 'three']` in the end.
+Therefore, if `split` is set to `True` and a StringArray is initialized with `one ,two, three, `, then the StringArray will contain `['one', 'two', 'three']` in the end.
 Note that this has the additional side effect of removing values that would be considered empty after the `strip` operation (`' '` is not be in the result, which would have come from the empty space after `three,`).